khaitruong922/sudoku-solver/README.md

 # Sudoku Solver

-An attempt to build a Sudoku algorithm with elimination techniques (without backtracking)
+An attempt to build a Sudoku algorithm using elimination techniques (no backtracking)

 # Techniques